kcleal/gwplot/docs/docs/quickstart.md

 ## Working with NumPy Arrays

-You can convert visualizations to NumPy arrays for further processing:
+You can convert visualisations to NumPy arrays for further processing:

 ```python
 from gwplot import Gw